sagar1025/LambdaTranslations/README.md

 </pre>

 Notice how the response is different.
 The frontend application can utilize the `strHash` to map the original string with the translated string.

+### Deploy this application to lambda

+Before proceeding ensure that you have appropriate AWS IAM permissions.
+1. Update the following values in the `zappa_settings.json` file:

+    `aws_region`

+    `profile_name`

+    `s3_bucket`

+2. `zappa deploy dev`

+If you have already deployed it and want to run an update, simply run

+`zappa update dev`